Find Help, Find Hope.

 What does leadership look like at NAMI Missoula?

-Current board members consist of: Suzin Katrina (Interim President), Mary McCourt, Zan Bocks, Slyvia Carallo, Kim Seeberger (Treasurer), Mark Medvetz, and Bev Young (Secretary).
+Current board members consist of: Suzin Katrina (Interim President), Mary McCourt, Brenda Allington, Stephen Nelson, Zan Bocks, Sylvia Carollo, Kim Seeberger (Treasurer), Mark Medvetz, and Suzanne Sterrett (Secretary) and Marcia Dias.

 In grateful recognition of their decades of service, Dorothy Salmonson and Jean Sharkey are honorary lifetime board members of NAMI Missoula, with Dorothy Salmonson as lifetime President Emeritus of the organization.